 Come for the locations and logistics, stay for the beta tests and feedback.

-2018 was a huge year for Hacker Paradise.
-We took more trips than ever, which means more alumni than ever, culminating with three groups being on three different continents at the same time.
+Last year was a huge year for Hacker Paradise.
+We took more trips than ever, which means more alumni than ever.
+We even had three groups on three different continents at the same time on Hacker Paradise trips.
 And then there was our rebrand and entire website redesign (hello 80’s reboot).
 NBD.

-Looking back at the work we put in this year to make it all happen, it made us think about our HPers, and all the cool shit they are doing with their own projects, both on and after trips.
+When we look back at the work we put in this year to make it happen, we thought about our HPers, and all the cool shit they did with their own projects, both on and after trips.

-An alumni’s new app looking for beta users may not make our Instagram or Facebook, but it definitely makes its way into our Alumni Slack channel, and in front of the eyes of 750+ alumni.
-So as the New Year starts, and you’re thinking of what projects you want to tackle in 2019, here are some inspiring projects that came out of Hacker Paradise trips in 2018.
+An alumni’s new app that needs beta users may not make our Instagram or Facebook, it definitely makes it onto our Alumni Slack channel and in front of 750+ alumni.
+As you’re thinking about projects you want to tackle this year, here are some inspiring ones that came out of Hacker Paradise trips last year.

 Craig Condon, Tandem

-HP Alumni Craig Condon created a user interface builder called Tandem that’s like Photoshop or Sketch, except that Tandem allows people to create designs that compile to real software.
+HP Alumni Craig Condon created a user interface builder called Tandem that’s like Photoshop or Sketch.
+But Tandem allows people to create designs that compile to real software.
 It allows people to build production-grade web applications and works with various languages and frameworks.

-Craig worked on Tandem during Hacker Paradise trips to Colombia, Cambodia, and Cape Town as a side hustle, given that he was also working full time for a San Francisco based company.
+Craig worked on Tandem during Hacker Paradise trips to Colombia, Cambodia, and Cape Town as a side hustle, while also working full time for a San Francisco based company.